On this page

 - rights to immovable property, such as building and planting rights or a leasehold;

+The property transfer tax is 2% for homes and other immovable properties (such as a shed or garden) on a residential premises and 6% for all other immovable properties (such as a business premises or building plot).
 If you become the owner of shares in a public limited company (NV), private limited company (BV) or partnership, whose possessions mainly consist of immovable property, you also have to pay property transfer tax.

 The property transfer tax is not tax deductable as business costs.
 You must add up the tax to the property's balance sheet value, which forms the asset's depreciable basis.
 Please note: depreciation does not apply to land.